-Compared to the rest of the New York City market, the Union Square region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Union Square region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
-About 21% of the available leases in the Union Square are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 76 listings have been posted online, so you'll want to check back regularly for new listings.
+About 34% of the available leases in the Union Square are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are approximately 9 stories.
-Most buildings in this region were built in 1908 and are Class B.
+The standard measurement for office space in this area is around 2,250 sqft.
+Most buildings in this region are around 9 floors.
+Most buildings in this market were built in 1908 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Company management is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Union Square occupants.
+A large portion of this area is residential, but there's plenty of office_space.
+Company management is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Union Square residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.